-Large Custom Built Brick 2 story home*Cathedral clg in master & FR*Wrap around porch & vinyl deck*Hdwd flrs*2 gas FP*2nd flr laundry*Less than 1 mile from AA Hwy*30 miles from I-275*Geothermal HVAC*Central vac*Thermostat controlled gas FP's*Cherry cabinetry.
-Sitting on 3.266 scres and adjacent to 99+ acre parcel, also available for sale*Nothing to do but move in
+Large Custom Built Brick 2 story home*Cathedral ceiling in master & FR*Wrap around porch & vinyl deck*Hardwood floors*2 gas FP*2nd floor laundry*Less than 1 mile from AA Hwy*30 miles from I-275*Geothermal HVAC*Central vac*Thermostat controlled gas FP's*Cherry cabinetry.
+Sitting on 3.266 acres*All carpets are brand new and other upgrades are in process.

 |Bath 1:||F (Level: 2)|